jmuehlig/perf-cpp/README.md

 ## Key Features:
 * **Simplified Performance Measurement**: Directly integrate with CPU performance counters into your C++ application, using a more accessible interface.
 * **Fine-granular Metrics**: Focus your performance analysis on specific code segments.
-* **Event Sampling**: Leverage sampling to gather performance data periodically, enabling efficient analysis of resource usage over time and/or execution.
+* **Event Sampling**: Leverage sampling to gather performance data periodically, enabling efficient analysis of resource usage (including instruction pointers, data, branches, registers, and more) over time and/or execution.
 * **Customizable Counter Management**: Easily extend the built-in counters with those specific to your underlying hardware substrate.

 ## Documentation